The Knife Sentence is an awareness campaign launched by the PCC to deter people from carrying a knife.

 Thames Valley Knife Crime Conference

-The Office of the Police and Crime Commissioner is pleased to share a highlights video from its Knife Crime Conference hosted earlier this year.
+The Office of the Police and Crime Commissioner is pleased to share a highlights video from its Knife Crime Conference hosted in June 2023.

 The conference focused on the partnership approach to tackling knife crime, from Operation Deter; the robust policing and criminal justice approach which delivers swift criminal justice outcomes for adults who carry a knife and intensive interventions for those under 18, to a range of prevention and education programmes to stop young people being drawn into crime and violence.